mh-salari/noghte/README.md

 ![noghte_demo](noghte_demo.jpg)

 ## Install:
-Install Pyhotn3 and pip3 then then pull this repository, cd to 'noghte' and run the following command:
+Install Pyhotn3 and pip3 then pull this repository, cd to 'noghte' and run the following command:

 ```sh
 pip3 install -r requarments.txt